che-incubator/chectl/README.md

   -h, --help                                               show CLI help -n, --chenamespace=chenamespace                          Eclipse Che Kubernetes namespace.
 Default to 'eclipse-che' -t, --templates=templates                                Path to the templates folder

-  -v, --version=version                                    Version to deploy (e.g. 7.15.2).
-Defaults to the same as
-                                                           chectl.

   -y, --yes                                                Automatic yes to prompts; assume "yes" as answer to all
                                                            prompts and run non-interactively